gilienv/R4R/Documents/Day02_Format.md

 | Question| How do we format data in spreadsheets for effective data use? |
 | Objective | Describe best practices for data entry and formatting in spreadsheets |
 | Authors | [Gitanjali Yadav](http://www.nipgr.res.in/research/dr_gyadav.php) and [Ashley Sawle](https://www.cruk.cam.ac.uk/author/ashley-sawle) |

-* Good data organization is the foundation of your research project.
-Most researchers have data or do data entry in spreadsheets.
-Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.

-The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
+* The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans, we can (usually) interpret these things, but computers don’t view information the same way, and